Interaction-Bot/LanguageDetection/README.md

 # Futur

-We will add a command to report bad detection, so we will update the dictionary detection accordingly.
+We will add a command to report bad detection, so we will update the dictionary detection accordingly. (we also update the code because it is bad actually 😂).